JaninaWibker/rpi-configuration-tutorial/README.md

   }
 ```

-Incase you want custom logging you can specify a log format and file for each server block.
+In case you want custom logging you can specify a log format and file for each server block.
 Specifying a global log format is also possible.

 ```diff
 + log_format cf '[$time_local] $request ($status) - $request_time - $http_x_forwarded_for $remote_addr $server_port ($http_user_agent) $http_cf_ipcountry - $body_bytes_sent - $gzip_ratio - $http_cf_ray';